iposton/angular-material-dynamic-list/readme.md

 ```

 * The key here is <code>firebase.auth().signInWithEmailAndPassword(email, password)</code> This specifically talks to firebase.
-Now there is a currentUser object that can be used to show/hide add/edit/delte data features in the client.
+Now there is a currentUser object that can be used to show/hide add/edit/delete data features in the client.

-* To get the firebase keyword to work some code needed to be updated to the way initialize firebase in my app.
+* To get the firebase keyword to work some code needed to be updated to initialize firebase in my app.
 In your firebase console under Authentication there is a WEB SETUP button where to find the special keys to your firebase db.
 It should look like this.

 ```js